How the Instagram Hashtag Game is Changing in 2019

 Sked makes this super easy to do.
 To add them, just click on the hashtag icon in the first comment section (not in the caption like we did before) when you’re creating a post for Instagram or any other social media account (see below).

-Like I said above, it’s best for your brand’s relevance and engagement to continuously research and test out new hashtags.
-Instagram sees over 500 million daily active users, so the Instagram hashtag landscape is always changing.
+It’s best for your brand’s relevance and engagement to continuously research and test out new hashtags.
+Instagram sees over 1 billion daily active users, so the Instagram hashtag landscape is always changing.
 What works today might not work tomorrow.

 Thankfully, hashtag research is pretty easy once you know what you’re looking for.
 If you’ve yet to create a hashtag blend for your brand, start by looking at the content posted by competitors and industry influencers.
 These parties are likely posting the most relevant content to your brand.